wmhilton-stoplight/platform-docs/2.-workspaces/a.creating-a-workspace.md

 Stoplight enables you to drive consistency, discipline, and efficiency across your API teams by helping members across your organization work in a collaborative manner.
 The first step to enabling collaboration across your API lifecycle is creating a workspace for your content.

-## What Is a Workspace?
+## What's a Workspace?

 A workspace is a place for you to group API projects across your organization to promote visibility, standards, and reuse of artifacts.

-> Stoplight recommends making a single workspace for your organization, and then using roles and permissions to manage your workflows.
+> Stoplight recommends making a single workspace for your organization and then using roles and permissions to manage your workflows.

 To create a new workspace: